The Authenticity Gap in Human Evaluation: Causes of Misrepresentation

 Then we could infer the direction of the aggregate preference over the entire agent population, since $X \succ Y \iff \text{EEU}[X] > \text{EEU}[Y]$.

 Estimating the EEU is not as straightforward as averaging the expected utility estimates of different agents.
-Given a continuous scale from 0-to-100, one agent may score in the range 0-to-10 while another may score in the range 90-to-100.
-Averaging across these two agents would bias the agent with a greater magnitude of scoring.
+Given a continuous scale from 0-to-100, one agent may score in the range 0-to-10 while another may score in 90-to-100.
+Averaging across the two agents would bias the one with a greater magnitude of scoring.
 In technical terms, EEU is not invariant to the choice of utility function in a set of cardinally equivalent utility functions.
-This has been observed empirically and been framed as annotators being too strict or too forgiving \citep{zemlyanskiy2018aiming,kulikov2019importance}.
+This has been observed empirically in NLP and been framed as annotators being too strict or too forgiving \citep{zemlyanskiy2018aiming,kulikov2019importance}.

 Presenting all annotators with the same scale does not necessarily solve this problem, since it does not force annotators to adopt the same magnitudes. $Z$-scoring does not necessarily solve this problem either, since the annotator scores are not guaranteed to be normally distributed.
-Relative magnitude estimation \citep{moskowitz1977magnitude,novikova2018rankme}, where the annotator provides the score of an outcome relative to some reference, \textit{partially} addresses this problem, but using a single arbitrary reference point is not provably sufficient \citep{boutilier2003foundations}.
-There are post hoc approaches to standardizing scores as well -- such as item response theory \citep{embretson2013item} -- that can make empirically useful adjustments .
-However, such approaches make assumptions about the distribution of the underlying choices that are unverifiable; averaging over the adjusted scores does not give us an unbiased estimate of the EEU.
+Relative magnitude estimation \citep{moskowitz1977magnitude,novikova2018rankme}, where the annotator provides the score of an outcome relative to some reference, \textit{partially} addresses this problem, but using a single arbitrary reference point is not provably sufficient.

-\citet{boutilier2003foundations} formally proved that \textit{extremum equivalence} is sufficient to estimate EEU, which he defined as: (1) all agents agree on the most and least preferred outcomes; (2) all agents assign their most and least preferred outcomes the utility $c_\text{max}, c_\text{min}$ respectively, where $c_\text{max} > c_\text{min} \geq 0$.
+\citet{boutilier2003foundations} formally proved that in addition to the continuity axiom (\S\ref{ssec:assumptions}), \textit{extremum equivalence} is sufficient to estimate EEU, which he defined as: (1) all agents agree on the most and least preferred outcomes; (2) all agents assign their most and least preferred outcomes the utility $c_\text{max}, c_\text{min}$ respectively, where $c_\text{max} > c_\text{min} \geq 0$.
 These conditions might be satisfied in machine translation, for example; one could argue that providing ``correct'' and ``incorrect'' references forces all annotators to share utility function endpoints.
-When there are no references or the space of high-quality outputs is diverse, as in open-ended NLG tasks (e.g., chitchat dialogue), this condition cannot be satisfied.
+But when there are no references or the space of high-quality outputs is diverse, as in open-ended NLG tasks (e.g., chitchat dialogue), this condition cannot be satisfied.